 New Orleans’ 5 Best Neighborhoods to Stay in

 Now, let’s take a look at each of New Orleans’ best districts in more detail.
-We’ve included our top accommodation and activity picks in each, so you know exactly to expect.
+I’ve included my top accommodation and activity picks in each, so you know exactly what to expect.

 At the heart of the city, the French Quarter is where you can find great food, incredible music, and lively nightlife.
-Here you can enjoy good times, a laid-back attitude, and colorful surroundings.
+Here you can enjoy good times, a laid-back attitude, and colourful surroundings.

 The French District is a haven for foodies, packed with amazing restaurants offering dishes and delicacies from around the world.
-Whether you favor sweet or savory, salty or sour, you’ll find endless options in this awesome district.
+Whether you favour sweet or savoury, salty or sour, you’ll find endless options in this awesome district.

 Best Airbnb in French Quarter: Townhome in the Heart of NOLA

-Smack dab in the middle of the French Quarter; you can find this hidden gem.
+Smack dab in the middle of the French Quarter; you can find this hidden gem vacation rental in New Orleans.
 It’s in an authentic historic Lousiana building giving you the feeling you expect to get when visiting this timeless city.
 The interiors are modern and stylish, and you’ll have everything you’ll need for a great stay.

 Best Hostel in French Quarter: IHSP French Quarter House